Acid-Fast Bacteria Culture

 How do I get ready for this test?

-You should prepare to take the test early in the morning, preferably before breakfast.
+Prepare to take the test early in the morning, before breakfast if possible.
+Rinse

-Rinse your mouth out with water before coughing up the phlegm.
+your mouth out with water before coughing up the phlegm.
+Talk with your healthcare